near/threshold-signatures/docs/ecdsa/robust_ecdsa/signing.md

 3. Presignature rerandomization
 4. Outsourcing the message hash

-Changes (1) and (2) improve the overall performance of the scheme.
-Change (3) strengthens the scheme's security, while change (4) enhances compatibility with external systems that rely on this library for signing operations.
+Changes (1) and (2) improve the overall performance of the scheme, change (3) strengthens the scheme's overall security, and change (4) enhances compatibility with external systems that rely on this library for signing operations.

 ### Sign phase computation optimization
 We optimize the signing phase in two ways: